Small laundry room ideas: 15 expert ways to organise a limited space

 How do you do laundry in a small space?

-Similar to successful kitchen storage ideas, doing your laundry in a small space requires a robust system with adequate storage and organization.
+Similar to successful kitchen storage ideas, doing your laundry in a small space requires a robust system with adequate storage and organisation.
 When contemplating small laundry room ideas you’ll want to make the most of every available inch of space and the back of the door is a great but often overlooked area.

 Following these top tips from Lisa Honiball will get you off to a great start, “Clever solutions like a slide-out worktop can be useful for folding laundry and then tuck back out of the way when not in use.
-Instead of a standard radiator consider a towel rad – handy for laundry days and wet coats.”
+Instead of a standard radiator consider a towel radiator – handy for laundry days and wet coats.”

 How can I make my laundry room look nice?

 When it comes to interior design, playing it safe in a tiny room can make the space feel even smaller because of an underwhelming lack of character and personality.
 The key to success is taking a considered approach to your scheme being sure to provide interest and depth.
-For example, if you are using bold patterned wallpaper trends, then perhaps pair it with half-height wall paneling in a complementary color.
+For example, if you are using bold patterned wallpaper trends, then perhaps pair it with half-height wall panelling in a complementary colour.

 Lisa Honiball offers the following great advice, “Your laundry room is a work-horse – often performing several functions, but that doesn’t mean it can’t be pretty.
 I always say if you have to spend time doing laundry it might as well be in a pretty space.
-Decant laundry pods into pretty jars, use wicker storage baskets or paint the room your favorite color.
+Decant laundry pods into pretty jars, use wicker storage baskets or paint the room your favourite colour.
 Whatever makes doing the laundry slightly less of a chore."

 Where do you hang laundry in a small laundry room?